sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Design.md

 - write the config/controller files. like the code that handles the duckdb writes, the go routines, python threads, restoreing broken python threads...

 - write each service one by one

+# optional later features
+1) this does not give weights to jobs. so service D training might use all workers which is the lowest priority. service A should be able to stop some service D workers for example so I can work the bulk of the platform

+2) c++ memory management layer
+    - goals: more experience with c++
+    - stuff like this benifits a lot from memory managment at scale